 People with caring responsibilities.
 A vast array of measures seek to improve the balance between family and working life.
 Most of these measures, which shall not be described here, seek to improve the chance for both mothers and fathers to take care of their children.
 Certain measures however deserve to be highlighted specifically in this report, as they seek to support the professional integration of people caring for children with disabilities.
 For example, in 2004 the Region of Brussels-Capital set up a new service of care at home in order to provide help to families with children with disabilities.
 Perhaps even more significantly, an Executive Regulation (Arrêté royal) of 15 July 2005 modified the regulation on career interruptions for workers in the private sector who assist or provide care to a member of the family or the household who is seriously ill.
-For an "isolated" worker, i.e. a worker living alone with one or more children under his or her care, the interruption which may be taken when they have a child aged 16 or less is doubled: the period of interruption passes from 12 months (for complete interruption; 24 months where the worker switches to halftime or to 20%) to 24 months (complete interruption; 48 months where the worker continues working part time).
+For an "isolated" worker, i.e. a worker living alone with one or more children under his or her care, the interruption which may be taken when they have a child aged 16 or less is doubled: the period of interruption passes from 12 months (for complete interruption; 24 months where the worker switches to half-time or to 20%) to 24 months (complete interruption; 48 months where the worker continues working part time).
 Moreover, the same Decree provides for a rise in social security benefits to employees who choose to stop working in order to take care of a family or household member: the rise is 100 Euros per month in situations where they completely suspend their career, 50 Euros where a worker under 50 years switches to 50%, and 38.5 Euros where an isolated worker under 50 years of age switches to 20%.

 Other reforms.
-The Federal Government has presented what it called the "Solidarity Pact between generations in Belgium" (Pacte de solidarité entre les générations en Belgique).
-This set of reforms was initially presented on 11 October 2005 and recently led to the adoption of the Federal Act of 23 December 2005.
+The Federal Government presented what it called the "Solidarity Pact between generations in Belgium" (Pacte de solidarité entre les générations en Belgique).
+This set of reforms was initially presented on 11 October 2005 and led to the adoption of the Federal Act of 23 December 2005.
 Their main objective is to raise the level of activity among older workers, as the measures described above have not achieved the desired results.
 The main measures in the "Solidarity Pact" are as follows:

-Encouraging the professional integration of younger workers by a) fiscal incentives to the employer and by a specific "tutorial bonus" granted to the employer, and by b) paying a bonus to young workers who have completed training;
+- 1 Encouraging the professional integration of younger workers by a) fiscal incentives to the employer and by a specific "tutorial bonus" granted to the employer, and by b) paying a bonus to young workers who have completed training; - 2 Encouraging a longer career a) by raising the level of revenue which workers may receive in addition to their pension; b) by raising the level of pensions which workers working beyond 60 years of age may receive, targeting

-&lt;sup>232 Loi du 23 décembre 2005 relative au pacte de solidarité entre les générations (Federal Act of 23 December 2005 on the solidarity pact between the generations), Moniteur belge, 30 December 2005.
+&lt;sup>241 Loi du 23 décembre 2005 relative au pacte de solidarité entre les générations (Federal Act of 23 December 2005 on the solidarity pact between the generations), Moniteur belge, 30 December 2005 (most recently amended by the Executive Regulation of 19 December 2010, Moniteur belge, 24 January 2011).

-&lt;sup>231 Arrêté royal du 15 juillet 2005 modifiant l'arrêté royal du 10 août 1998 instaurant un droit à l'interruption de carrière pour l'assistance ou l'octroi de soins à un membre du ménage ou de la famille gravement malade (Executive Regulation of 15 July 2005 modifying the Executive Regulation of 10 August 1998 instituting the right to career interruption in order to assist or provide care to a seriously ill household or family member), Moniteur belge, 28 July 2005.
+&lt;sup>240 Arrêté royal du 15 juillet 2005 modifiant l'arrêté royal du 10 août 1998 instaurant un droit à l'interruption de carrière pour l'assistance ou l'octroi de soins à un membre du ménage ou de la famille gravement malade (Executive Regulation of 15 July 2005 modifying the Executive Regulation of 10 August 1998 instituting the right to career interruption in order to assist or provide care to a seriously ill household or family member), Moniteur belge, 28 July 2005.